onomondo/onomondo-live/README.md

 ## Usage

-You need to use the ID of one or more of your SIMs, and an API token.

-It is also possible to use the token used in the app.
-Get this by visiting https://app.onomondo.com and look at the network tab in developer tools.
+You need to use the ID of one or more of your SIMs, and an API key (It is also possible to use the token used in the app.
+Get this by visiting https://app.onomondo.com and look at the network tab in developer tools).

 If you want to listen to multiple SIMs you can supply multiple --sim params, like this: `--sim=111111111 --sim=222222222`